The Alexander Dawson School at Rainbow Mountain

-The Alexander Dawson School at Rainbow Mountain is an independent, day school in Summerlin, Nevada.
-The Alexander Dawson School at Rainbow Mountain provides private, co-educational, secular education to over 520 students from preschool through eighth grade.
-It is often just called Dawson.
+The Alexander Dawson School at Rainbow Mountain or Dawson is a private independent, college-preparatory, and day school in Summerlin, Nevada.
+The Alexander Dawson School at Rainbow Mountain provides co-educational and secular education to over 520 students from preschool through eighth grade.

 History

 In 1996, the Alexander Dawson Foundation decided to open a school in the Las Vegas Valley, the Foundation's home for more than 30 years.
 Located on a 33 acre campus in Summerlin, the Alexander Dawson Foundation spent $58 million for the land, the school facilities, the interest expenses on the construction bonds, and in shortfall budget support during the school's early years.
 Ground was broken in 1999, and The Alexander Dawson School at Rainbow Mountain opened on September 6, 2000 with over 150 students from kindergarten through fifth grade.

 From 2001 to 2003, the school expanded by adding sixth, seventh and eighth grades to the curriculum.
 A three-year-old preschool curriculum was added in 2009, and enrollment had grown to over 630 students.